BKasin/club-websystem/README.md

     pip install -r requirements.txt

-Rebuild the files that we exclude from the repo:

-    cd src
-    python manage.py makemigrations
-    python manage.py migrate

-Collect the various static files into the /static_in_env folder:

-    python manage.py collectstatic

-Run the server

-    python manage.py runserver 0.0.0.0:8000

-## Ongoing work
+## Ongoing collaboration

+Each development day should start by activating your virtual environment and pulling any recent commits from the team.

+    cd ~/club-websystem/src
+    source ../bin/activate

+When you pull the recent commits, you have two choices...

-Since the database model can change from time to time, we include the migrations file in the repo.
-If you would rather keep your copy of the database, and simply use migrations to update it, do this as your `git pull`
+1. Pulling the latest database from the repo will overwrite any changes you may have made.
+If you would rather keep the data in your database and simply use migrations to upgrade the models, do this as your `git pull`:

+        mkdir -p ~/tmp
-    mv db.sqlite3 ~/tmp/
+        mv {./,~/tmp/}db.sqlite3
         git pull
+        mv {~/tmp/,./}db.sqlite3

+2. The database in the repo usually has the latest migrations.
+If you want to dump your copy of the database in favor of the one in the repo, just perform `git pull`.
+But this will give an error if your copy has changed, so just move it out of the way first:

-    mv ~/tmp/db.sqlite3 ./
+        mv -i db.sqlite3{,.bak}
+        git pull

+After pulling recent changes, you should apply the latest migrations:

     python manage.py showmigrations
     python manage.py migrate

+Then, collect the various static files into the `static_in_env` folder:

     python manage.py collectstatic

-But if you want to replace your database with the version from the repo, do this instead:

-    rm db.sqlite3
-    git pull
+For development use only, Django provides a simple webserver that you can start with the following command.
+In production, we'll use `apache` or `nginx` instead.

-    python manage.py collectstatic
+    python manage.py runserver 0.0.0.0:8000

+If you want to test email features within your development environment, you can start Python's debug SMTP server and see the emails in the terminal without actually needing a working email server:

+    python -m smtpd -n -c DebuggingServer localhost:1025

+Then configure your club-websystem/settings/local.py accordingly:

+    EMAIL_HOST = 'localhost'
+    EMAIL_PORT = 1025

-# Temporary development passwords
+# Passwords

 For development purposes only, the django superuser is `root` with a password of `password123`.
-You can log into the /admin side of the site or the main portion using these credentials.
+You can log into the main site or the /admin site using these credentials.
+To be consistent, use the same `password123` for any other accounts used for development.

 # Working within the Nitrous development server